-Jordan Bromley’s experience lies in recognizing talented artists, individuals and companies, developing strategy to achieve long-term success, and protecting their interests by rigorously negotiating and drafting the agreements forming the basis of their business relationships.
+Jordan Bromley is the leader of Manatt’s entertainment transactions and finance practice.
+His experience lies in recognizing talented artists, individuals and companies; developing strategy to achieve their long-term success; and protecting their interests by rigorously negotiating and drafting the agreements that form the basis of their business relationships.

-Jordan focuses his practice on securing and negotiating agreements in the music, digital media, technology, art and fashion industries.
-His client base covers the entertainment, media and technology industries and includes established and developing artists, songwriters, producers, bands, independent record labels, digital distribution companies, content creation and management companies, music publishing companies, apparel companies, management companies, executives, international law firms, technology funds, actors, models, and multimedia fashion and lifestyle companies.
+Jordan’s client base includes iconic, established, legacy and developing artists, songwriters, producers, record labels, digital distributors, streaming content companies, content creation and management companies, music publishers, apparel companies, professional management companies, global influencers, executives, international law firms, technology funds, actors, models, and multimedia fashion and lifestyle companies.

-Jordan is also knowledgeable in legal issues and pertinent facts surrounding the content streaming industry.
-Having released a royalty infographic titled “U.S. Streaming Royalties Explained,” Jordan provided for the first time a complete picture of how money flows to every participant in the value chain.
+Jordan is particularly knowledgeable about legal issues and pertinent facts surrounding the content streaming industry.
+In his royalty infographic “U.S. Streaming Royalties Explained,” Jordan provided the first complete picture of how money flows to every participant in the value chain.
 With over a dozen separate data points, the infographic is the most comprehensive and accurate existing view of U.S. streaming royalties.

-Prior to becoming an attorney, Jordan cofounded and developed Golden Mean Management, a Bay Area rap label, management, marketing and distribution company.
-He also cofounded and developed The Hip Hop Congress, an international nonprofit organization that uses hip hop music and culture to inspire social and civic action among young people.
+Prior to becoming an attorney, Jordan co-founded and developed Golden Mean Management, a Bay Area rap label, management, marketing and distribution company.
+He also co-founded and developed Hip Hop Congress, an international nonprofit organization that uses hip hop music and culture to inspire social and civic action among young people.